 The Corsair was designed for the US Navy, which intended to operate it from aircraft carriers.
 That intention ran into trouble.
 The long nose blocked forward visibility during the approach.
 The narrow-track landing gear made deck landings tricky.
 Early carrier trials in 1942 were a disaster.
 The US Navy initially refused to qualify the Corsair for fleet carriers, sending it instead to the US Marine Corps for land-based operations in the Pacific.

 It was the Marines who turned the Corsair into a legend.
-From Guadalcanal forward, Marine F4U squadrons amassed an 11-to-1 kill ratio against Japanese fighters.
+From Guadalcanal forward, Corsair pilots claimed an 11-to-1 kill ratio against Japanese aircraft.
 The Royal Navy, less risk-averse than the US Navy, qualified the type for carrier operations almost immediately and proved it could work.

 A Long, Long Career